128technology/docs/docs/intro_installation_azure.md

 To deploy the Session Smart Networking software via the Azure Portal:

-Click on the **Session Smart Networking Platform** offering selected during the previous section [selecting the Azure plan"](#selecting-the-azure-plan).
+Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the Azure plan"](#selecting-the-azure-plan).
 Click on the "Get it now" button.
 Agree to the terms of use and privacy policy of the image.
 Click on the tab "Plans + Pricing" as shown in the following picture: